vara11/mbd-bidw/Session 08/README.md

 ## Session 8

-The topic of this session is **Data Integration**.
+The topic of this session is **Data Integration** (in particular, ETL).
 This repository includes the content discussed in class:

   - ETL processes
   - Videos
   - Data Sets

+## Main Concepts

+  - ETL design and implementation

 ## How to use this content:

   - Download the folder